keu/docs/learn/airflow-fivetran.md

     ![Authorize Fivetran to GH](/img/guides/authorize_fivetran_github.png)

-5. Select the repository `your-github-username/airflow-fivetran-tutorial` repository to be synced.
+5. Select the `your-github-username/airflow-fivetran-tutorial` repository to be synced.
 You don't need to enable Webhooks for this tutorial.

     ![Select tutorial repository](/img/guides/fivetran_select_tutorial_repo.png)

 6. Click **SAVE & TEST**.
 After your connection has been tested click **CONTINUE**.

 7. Click on **Start Sync** to start your initial sync.
 This will extract metadata about your GitHub repository and load it into your destination.
-Once the initial sync is completed your Fivetran job is active, you can set the sync frequencies under the **Setup** tab.
+Once the initial sync is completed and your Fivetran job is active, you can set the sync frequencies under the **Setup** tab.

     ![Initial sync completed](/img/guides/complete_initial_sync.png)

 ## Step 5: Generate a Fivetran API key

-We have now created a Fivetran sync job that will extract new metadata from a GitHub repository and load it into a relational database on a time-based schedule.
-But what if we want to run the sync job every time a specific event happens in our data ecosystem?
-This is where orchestration via Airflow can help Fivetran sync jobs to become event-driven.
+You have now created a Fivetran sync job that will extract new metadata from a GitHub repository and load it into a relational database on a time-based schedule.
+But to run the sync job every time a specific event happens in your data ecosystem, you will need to use Airflow for orchestration.

-In order to connect Airflow to Fivetran you will need a Fivetran API key.
+In order to connect Airflow to Fivetran, you will need a Fivetran API key.

-1. Click on you account name in the right Fivetran sidebar and then on **API Key**.
+1. Click on your account name in Fivetran's sidebar and then on **API Key**.

     ![Fivetran generate API key](/img/guides/fivetran_generate_api_key.png)